Tremors (1990 film): Critical response

+Sequels

 A sequel, Tremors 2: Aftershocks, was released in 1996.
 A second sequel, Tremors 3: Back to Perfection, was released in 2001, followed by a prequel, Tremors 4: The Legend Begins in 2004.
 These three sequels were all made with direct involvement from S. S. Wilson, Brent Maddock, and Ron Underwood at Stampede Entertainment.
 Following an 11-year gap, Tremors 5: Bloodlines was released in 2015, with the franchise's sixth inclusion, Tremors: A Cold Day in Hell, in 2018.
 These two films were made by Universal 1440 Entertainment without any involvement from Stampede Entertainment.
 All Tremors sequels thus far have been released direct-to-video without a theatrical release, though Tremors 2: Aftershocks did receive a brief limited theatrical run.
 Another direct-to-video sequel, Tremors: Shrieker Island, was released in October 2020.

+Television series

-In 2003, the franchise spawned a television show titled Tremors: The Series.
+In 2003, the franchise spawned a television show titled Tremors.
 The show aired in 2003 on the Syfy Channel but was canceled after one season.
 A 60-minute pilot for a second television series also titled Tremors was filmed in 2017, but no further episodes of this show were ever filmed.